SoftUni/Programming-Basics-Book-JS-EN/chapter-02-simple-calculations-exam-problems.md

 ![](assets/chapter-2-2-images/05.Daily-earnings-02.png)

 We could write an expression that calculates the annual income without brackets as well.
 As multiplication is an operation that has a higher priority over addition, it will be performed first.
-Despite that, **writing brackets is recommended when using more operators**, as this way the code is **easily readable** and chances of making a mistake are smaller.
+Despite that, **writing brackets is recommended when using more operators**, as this way the code is **easily readable**, and chances of making a mistake are smaller.

 Finally, we have to print the result on the console.
 We notice that the number has to be rounded up to the second digit after the decimal point.
 To do that, we can use **`.toFixed(…)`**  just like the previous task: